bartosz-paternoga/Face_recognition_with_faceapijs/README.md

 This app enables face tracking, landmarks and face recognition using face-api.js.
 Face-api.js is Tensorflow.js beckend.

-Details abouth face-api.js as per links below:
+Details and models about face-api.js as per links below:

 https://github.com/justadudewhohacks/face-api.js